ContextMapper/contextmapper.github.io/_docs/index.md

 redirect_from: /docs/index.html
 ---

+Context Mapper provides a DSL to create context maps based on **Domain-driven Design (DDD)** and its strategic patterns.
+The model behind the language and its semantic rules aim to formalize **our interpretation of the DDD patterns** and how they can be combined in a concise manner.
+DDD and its bounded contexts further provide an approach for **decomposing a domain** into multiple bounded contexts.
+With our **[Service Cutter](https://servicecutter.github.io/)** integration (proof-of-concept) we illustrate how the Context Mapper DSL (CML) can be used as a foundation for structured service decomposition approaches.
+Additionally, our context maps can be transformed into **[PlantUML](http://plantuml.com/)** models (proof-of-concept).

 ## Getting started
 To start with Context Mapper install our Eclipse plugin by using the following update site: [https://dl.bintray.com/contextmapper/context-mapping-dsl/updates/](https://dl.bintray.com/contextmapper/context-mapping-dsl/updates/).